Obituaries for the week of August 30, 2017

 Mr. Allen is survived by his mother Rebecca Moxness Allen; grandparents, Frank and Frances Moxness, Harold Allen, Mary Ann Allen; sisters, Chrystal Allen and Cynthia Allen (Josh) Davis; nieces and nephews, Canaan, Isaac, Dylan, Emma, Noah, Special Uncle Ron (Charlene) Moxness and Special Aunt Ronda Moxness and many aunts, uncles, cousin, family and friends.

-Funeral services will be held Saturday, August 26, 2017 at 11 a.m. from the Atmore First Assembly of God Church with Bro.
+Funeral services were held Saturday, August 26, 2017 at 11 a.m. from the Atmore First Assembly of God Church with Bro.
 Don Davis officiating.
-Burial will follow in Mothershed Cemetery.
+Burial followed in Mothershed Cemetery.

-Active pallbearers will be Ron Moxness, Jr., Jonathan Hall, Matthew Hall, Josh Davis, Dylan Purvis and Steven Powell.
+Active pallbearers were Ron Moxness, Jr., Jonathan Hall, Matthew Hall, Josh Davis, Dylan Purvis and Steven Powell.

-The family will receive friends Saturday, August 26, 2017 from 10 a.m. until service time at 11 a.m. from Atmore First Assembly of God Church.
+The family received friends Saturday, August 26, 2017 from 10 a.m. until service time at 11 a.m. from Atmore First Assembly of God Church.

 Johnson-Quimby Funeral Home Inc. in charge of arrangements.